Mini256/tidb-snowflake-e-commerce-demo/docs/STEP_BY_STEP_GUIDE.md

-# TiDB + Snowflake Demo Step By Step Guidance
+# TiDB Cloud + Snowflake Demo Step By Step Guidance

 You can find the code here: https://github.com/Mini256/tidb-snowflake-e-commerce-demo